-The hoard has 45 coins stamped 'Eadweard' (reigned 901 to 925), so it cannot have been buried earlier than 902.
+The hoard has 45 coins stamped 'Eadweard' (reigned 901 to 924), so it cannot have been buried earlier than 901.
 The consensus is between 905 and 910, to match when King Ivar II and his Hiberno-Norse Vikings settled on the Fylde coast after being evicted from Dublin.
-One theory is that Ivar wanted to use the hoard to fund the reconquest of Dublin.
-Odd then that it was still there in the 19th century, because Ivar's son Sihtric retook Dublin in 917.
-Eadweard's coins could have been struck any time before 925, 34 others stamped 'Ludovicus' could have been stuck up to 928.
-And, of course, the latest coins in the hoard only define the earliest date the hoard could have been buried.
-One possibility is that it languished in the Dublin treasury for 10 years or more, before being brought to England and buried by Olaf, hoping to use it to reward his troops for defeating Æthelstan.
+One theory is that Ivar wanted to use the hoard to fund the reconquest of Dublin, but Ivar's son Sihtric retook Dublin in 917.
+Another possibility is that the hoard languished in the Dublin treasury for 10 years or more, before being brought to England and buried by Olaf, hoping to use it to reward his troops for defeating Æthelstan.